ardinusawan/ardinusawan/README.md

 🎓ITS Surabaya 2017

-♥️ Code, cyclist on weekend, read a book before sleep

-🐹 Cat owner!
+♥️ Travel, gym

-Find out more on [ardinusawan.xyz](https://ardinusawan.xyz)
+Find out more on [ardinusawan.com](https://ardinusawan.com)